rsdoiel/antenna/home.md

 date: 2025-01-14, from: Dwell

-Forget the gimmicky ones you see on YouTube or HGTV, our Small Spaces issue packs in a range of thoughtful homes designed for real life.
+Forget the gimmicky ones you see on YouTube or HGTV: our Small Spaces issue packs in a range of thoughtful homes designed for real life.
 And they don’t waste an inch.

 <br>